business-applications/sample-websocket-terminal/README.md

 ![OpenWeatherMapApiKey](img/getapikey.png?raw=true)

-4. Update the Workitem Handler with your OpenWeatherMap api key: in sample-websocket-terminal-kjar/src/main/resources/META-INF/kie-deployment-descriptor.xml
+4. Update the Workitem Handler with your OpenWeatherMap api key.
+In in sample-websocket-terminal-kjar/src/main/resources/META-INF/kie-deployment-descriptor.xml
 replace the YOUR_API_KEY_HERE:

 ```xml